edysfy/Group_website/README.md

 In agreement with this, Bakar and Moore did a study on MySpace and discovered that those users who blogged frequently increased their social integration and friendship satisfaction scores compared to those who did not (Bakar & Moore, 2008).

 ## How will EmoteMap solve the problem?
+### By introducing a more positive way for users to interact online
+We are not trying to reduce the interaction that humans have with online social platforms, it is clear that this will inevitably increase in forthcoming years.
+Instead, we want to address create an aspect to online sociality that is similarly interactive to current mainstream social media platforms but addresses mental health explicitly.
+For example, a topic of discussion within a post on EmoteMap could be on the anxiety induced by the use of Instagram.

+### By Creating an environment whereby users can be both self-reflective and feel supported by a community of users
+Blogs offer mental health intervention in a similar way to journaling.
+Although journalling has traditional been done in private to complement psychology, blogging has taken many would-be private journals and turned them public (Bakar & Moore, 2008).
+Feedback from others can help an individual learn to view feelings and thoughts in ways differently to how they would if they were left to their own devices

+### By solving a global problem locally
+The complexity of the issue of global mental illness means that there is no universal solution.
+We also acknowledge that those suffering mentally may be doing so due to culturally dependant reason.
+Therefore, a teacher facing stress, anxiety and depressing at the beginning of the academic year during the COVID-19 pandemic (Santamaría & Mondragon, 2021) may search keywords such as 'stress, anxiety, teachers, COVID'.
+The posts they read will most likely be completely different to those of someone experiencing intimate partner violence and unhealthy alcohol use in the Zambia.